 Hodgkin lymphoma is a relatively rare type of lymphoma first identified in the 1830s by the English doctor Thomas Hodgkin.

-After the development of the microscope (in the late 19th and early 20th centuries) two scientist called Reed and Sternberg studied tissue samples of people with Hodgkin lymphoma and found a particular type of cell was always present.
-This cell – now called the Reed-Sternberg cell - is larger than other lymphocytes and is described as a “mirror cell” because it looks like a cell joining to its mirror image.
+Hodgkin Lymphoma was first identified in the 1830s by the English doctor Thomas Hodgkin after two scientists called Reed and Sternberg studied tissue samples of people with Hodgkin lymphoma and found a particular type of cell was always present.
+This cell is now called the Reed-Sternberg cell and it is larger in size than other lymphocytes.
 It is the presence of Reed-Sternberg cells that distinguishes Hodgkin lymphoma from other types of lymphomas.

 Whilst NHL refers to a wide range of illnesses that all behave in slightly different ways, Hodgkin lymphoma is more distinct and more predictable in its behaviour.
 Compared to NHL, Hodgkin lymphoma looks different when viewed under the microscope, responds to different treatments and is generally easier to successfully treat.

 The large cells with large, pale nuclei (cell centres) containing

 large purple nucleoli at the arrowheads are Reed-Sternberg cells

 that indicate the presence of Hodgkin lymphoma disease.

 In Australia, over 600 people are diagnosed with Hodgkin lymphoma each year.
 It is a rare disease, accounting for 0.5% of all cancer types diagnosed...

 Hodgkin lymphoma can occur in various age groups.
 In developed countries, it is most likely to occur:

 - Between the ages of 15 - 25 years old, or after the age of 65 years old